Fans have been begging Warner Bros. and DC Entertainment for a live-action Batman Beyond movie for a long time. Will the studios finally deliver?

 Perhaps Tyler Posey might be the right guy for the job.
 But who would pay the older Bruce Wayne?

-George Clooney Should Redeem Himself By Playing Bruce Wayne In Batman Beyond
+George Clooney Should Play Bruce Wayne In Batman Beyond Movie

 2019 was a very important year for Batman Beyond fans.
 It was the 20th anniversary of the animated series.
 The show, which answered the question about what would happen to Bruce Wayne once he got too old to be Batman, was a surprise hit and has been cemented in Batman history as one of the best.